-This season's Hurricane Irma and Harvey have shown how major disasters can incapacitate an entire city, region or country.
-When disaster strikes, you'll want to ensure your data, organisation, and team are protected and prepared.
-It is critical to prepare for a potential disaster by having a thorough disaster recovery plan (DRP) and business continuity plan (BCP) in place.
+Hurricanes Irma and Harvey in 2017 were a stark reminder of how major disasters can incapacitate entire cities, regions, and countries.
+When disaster strikes, you'll want to ensure your data, your organisation, and your team is protected and prepared.
+Creating a disaster recovery plan (DRP) and a business continuity plan (BCP) are the first steps.
 Many mistakenly confuse business continuity and disaster recovery for one and the same.
 To ensure proper planning, it is important to understand that although these terms are complementary to one another, they are in fact two separate concepts.

 Business Continuity vs. Disaster Recovery: What is the Difference?

-A business continuity plan considers various unpredictable events, such as natural disasters, fires, cyberattacks and other external threats that could threaten the entire organisation.
-More specifically, a BCP details the necessary steps the organisation needs to take in order to remain operable during and after an unpredictable event.
-It also takes into account what is the best way to prevent or minimize the negative consequences of a disaster from occurring at all.
+A business continuity plan (BCP) considers various unpredictable events.
+From natural disasters and fires to cyberattacks and other external threats.
+More specifically, however, a BCP details the necessary steps the organisation needs to take in order to remain operable during and after an unpredictable event.
+It also takes into account the best way to prevent or minimize the negative consequences of a disaster from occurring at all.

-On the other hand, a disaster recovery plan outlines the processes and procedures an organisation needs to follow in order to recover their critical applications, data, and systems after a disaster occurs.
+Conversely, a disaster recovery plan outlines the processes and procedures an organisation should follow to recover critical applications, data, and systems after a disaster occurs.

 How do the Two Fit Together?

-Successful disaster recovery and business continuity planning are essential for any type of organisation.
 When disaster strikes, organisations need to be prepared and able to recover data and operations in a timely and efficient manner.
 With an established strategy and plan in place, organisations can maintain operations and continue business as usual with little to zero impact.
-However, it is also important to understand the difference between the two concepts, and establish a plan that incorporates both to ensure your organisation can confidently recover.
+However, it is also important to understand the difference between the two concepts and establish a plan that incorporates both to ensure your organisation can confidently recover.